Oman Multisport Adventure

 • Double occupancy lodging is included.
 If you are traveling solo, you may ask us to find a traveler to share a room with you but will need to pay a single supplement to have your own room if we cannot match you.

-• All meals are included on this trip!
+• All meals except one dinner are included on this trip!
+Note on private tours, both dinners in Nizwa are not included.

 • All your transportation is included once you meet your guides on the first day.